madalinpopa/ubuntu-server-automation/docs/vps-setup.md

 3. Support for full disk encryption on virtual disks: Ensures that your data is encrypted at rest.

-4. Reasonable pricing: Choose a provider that fits your budget and offers the features you need.

-5. Good network connectivity: Ensure that the provider has good network connectivity and low latency to your location.
+4. Good network connectivity: Ensure that the provider has good network connectivity and low latency to your location.

-6. Data center locations: Choose a provider with data centers in regions that are close to your target audience or have good connectivity to your location.
+5. Data center locations: Choose a provider with data centers in regions that are close to your target audience or have good connectivity to your location.

 ## VPS Disk Encryption